 Casualty Services and Survivor Benefit Plan (SBP)

-The Personal Financial Management (PFM) program provides financial information, education and personal financial counseling to assist individuals and families with achieving and maintaining financial readiness.
+The Personal Financial Readiness (PFR) program provides financial information, education and personal financial counseling to assist individuals and families with achieving and maintaining financial readiness.

-The PFM also provides quality of life classes:
+The PFR also provides quality of life classes:

 Bundles for Babies